Ontotext-AD/reconciliation-use-cases/data/kb/README.md

 This is the building procedure for the Knowledge Base It depends on
-* having the full geonames RDF dump loaded (available here [TODO])
+* having the full geonames RDF dump loaded (Available on Google Drive [here](https://drive.google.com/file/d/1EGteG-kQYzcKVIBd-82BrTANQDzMtZxm/view?usp=drive_link)
 * having access to Wikidata Truthy RDF endpoint (currently at <https://reconcile.ontotext.com/graphdb/>)

-From full geonames RDF dump (available on Google Drive [here](https://drive.google.com/file/d/1EGteG-kQYzcKVIBd-82BrTANQDzMtZxm/view?usp=drive_link), select only relevant feature codes,
+From full geonames RDF dump
+select only relevant feature classes `A` and `P` for a selection of countries.

 ### Geonames Administrative entities